vippsas/vipps-checkout/vipps-checkout-api.md

 Vipps Checkout should be considered an extension of existing other Vipps commerce functionality.
 This means that transaction operations other than payment initiation, which is handled by Checkout (see [Checkout Checklist](https://github.com/vippsas/vipps-checkout-api/blob/main/vipps-checkout-api-checklist.md)), should be done on the ePayment API described [in their official docs](https://github.com/vippsas/vipps-epayment-api).
 A guideline for the integration can be found [here](https://github.com/vippsas/vipps-epayment-api/blob/main/docs/api/Getting-Started.md#getting-started-with-the-vipps-merchant-payments-api).
 You should use the same credentials as the ones you use with Checkout.

-**Please note**: That the Ecom API should not be used as it lacks full support for Card transactions.
+**Please note:** That the eCom API should not be used as it lacks full support for Card transactions.

 **Please note**: Vipps Checkout only supports "Reserve-Capture".
 If you are on a "Direct-Capture" setup, please seek assistance in accordance with the https://github.com/vippsas/vipps-developers/blob/master/contact.md#how-to-contact-vipps-integration guidelines.